Login to BoardEffect H-SC Bylaws

 ric E. Apperson '85

-President of Armada Hoffler Construction Company, Virginia Beach, VA
+President of Contruction and Development for Armada Hoffler Properties, Virginia Beach, VA

 Mr. Eric E. Apperson is a 1985 graduate of Hampden-Sydney College where he worked until 1987 as an Assistant Dean of Admissions.
-He is currently the President of Armada Hoffler Construction Company, a subsidiary of Armada Hoffler Properties which is a publicly traded company on the NYSE.
+He is currently the President of Construction and Development for Armada Hoffler Properties, a subsidiary of Armada Hoffler Properties which is a publicly traded company on the NYSE.
 He began his career with Armada Hoffler in 1987 and held various positions prior to becoming President of Goodman Segar Hogan Hoffler Construction (a subsidiary of Armada Hoffler) in 1997.
 Due to his wide range of experience in management, he was appointed President of Armada Hoffler Construction in 2000.
-He is responsible for the overall management, strategic growth and financial health of the Company.
+He is now responsible for the overall management, strategic growth, and financial health for both the construction and development divisions of Armada Hoffler Properties.

 Mr. Apperson was a member of the Board of Trustees at Cape Henry Collegiate from 2014-2018.
 He was also a member of the Board of Directors of Bank @lantec from 2007-2016 serving as its chairman from 2010-2016.
 He now sits on the Virginia Advisory Board of Dollar Bank, which acquired Bank @lantec in 2016.

-Eric and his wife, Lynn, live in Virginia Beach and have two children, Brooks, a 2018 graduate of Hampden-Sydney College and Virginia, a 2020 graduate of Santa Clara University in California.
+Eric and his wife, Lynn, live in Virginia Beach and have two children, Brooks, a 2018 graduate of Hampden-Sydney College and Virginia, a 2020 graduate of Santa Clara University and a 2022 graduate of American University's Masters Program.

 Retired, President of Swimways Corporation, Virginia Beach, VA